 - Whose side would they be on?

-While the story centers around your protagonist, try thinking about how it affects the other people in your book's world.
-You might find ways to deepen your story you never knew existed.
+While the story centers around your protagonist, try thinking about how it affects the other people in your book's world as well.
+You might find ways to deepen your story that you never knew existed.

 How often do you think about how a secondary or minor character affects your story?
 Do you give them lives off screen?
 Think about what they do when they're not in a scene.
 Is there anything about those characters that can make your story richer?

 Janice Hardy is the founder of Fiction University, and the author of the teen fantasy trilogy The Healing Wars, where she tapped into her own dark side to create a world where healing was dangerous, and those with the best intentions often made the worst choices.
 Her novels include The Shifter, Blue Fire, and Darkfall from Balzer+Bray/Harper Collins.
 The first book in her Foundations of Fiction series, Planning Your Novel: Ideas and Structure is out now.
 She is also a contributor at Pub(lishing) Crawl.